Chief Post Office, Christchurch: History

 Soon after laying the foundation stone, Clayton died and the work was supervised by his assistant Pierre Finch Martineau Burrows.
 The building was completed in 1878.
 It opened behind schedule on 14 July 1879.

 The building originally housed the postal department as well as other Government and administration offices.
 In 1881, New Zealand's first telephone exchange was installed in the building.
 The building was extended in 1907 to the west by adding a third gable; up until that point, it had two symmetrical façades.
 The extension was designed and supervised by Burrows.
 When the new Government Building opened at the eastern end of the Square in 1913, the postal services remained and the building became known as the Chief Post Office.

 In the 1930s, the post office was threatened by demolition, as more space was required.
 Construction of a new post office didn't start until 1989, immediately to the south of the existing building.
 The seven-storey building dominates and impairs the historic structure, and parts of the old building had to be demolished to make way for the high rise.

 The building suffered minimal damage in the 2010 Canterbury earthquake, and only minor damage in the February 2011 Christchurch earthquake.
 The landlord, Gordon Chamberlain, director of Chrystal Imports, feared that necessary repair to or demolition of nearby high-rise buildings would restrict access to his buildings for "years".
 Of the four other central city buildings owned by Crystal Imports, two were demolished, including Warner's Hotel on the opposite side of the Square.

-It was announced in 2020 that the building would be restored into a hospitality & visitor complex called The Grand which would occupy the entire building it hoped to open in 2021.
-The opening of the complex was delayed due to COVID-19 & failed fundraising but in June 2022 the crowd funding goal was met and would open in August 2022 but that date was pushed back again and it is planned to open sometime in March 2023.
+It was announced in 2020 that the building would be restored into a hospitality and visitor complex called The Grand which would occupy the entire building it hoped to open in 2021.
+The opening of the complex was delayed due to COVID-19 and failed fundraising but in June 2022 the crowd funding goal was met and would open in August 2022 but that date was pushed back again and it was planned to open sometime after March 2023, but failed to open.
+The company behind the plan went into voluntary administration in August 2024.